-Ring the Liberty Bell, and begin your journey into an epic story of how former Black slaves found freedom in Chatham-Kent.
-As Ontario's second largest national historic site, visitors will come face to face with and tour one of the last standing schoolhouses, an 1852 log cabin, 1853 barn, church, cemetery and museum.
+Ring the Liberty Bell and begin your journey into an epic story of how former Black slaves found freedom in Chatham-Kent.
+As Ontario's second largest national historic site, visitors will tour one of the last standing schoolhouses, an 1852 log cabin, 1853 barn, church, cemetery and museum.
 Visitors are encouraged to step inside and let the emotional history of the past wash over them, through guided tours offered by descendants of the first settlers or through self-guided tours.